 Agrees the level of safety, quality and process support for “specialist installation”

-Remains independent from the organisation and its operational structure, especially in regard to audit process.
+Remains independent from the organisation and its operational structure, especially regarding the audit process.

-There are similarities and commonalities between disciplines but the precise requirements of the AE role will vary due to the requirements of each discipline.
-HTM04-01: Safe Water in Healthcare Premises does not provide much further detail in respect to the role of the AE[W] but it states clearly that they will be also a member of the water safety group (WSG).
+There are similarities and commonalities between disciplines, but the precise requirements of the AE role will vary due to the requirements of each discipline.
+HTM04-01: Safe Water in Healthcare Premises does not provide much further detail with respect to the role of the AE(W) but it states clearly that they will also be a member of the water safety group (WSG).

 ‘The AE acts as an independent professional advisor’

 For an AE to be effective it is understood that they should be independent of the organisational management structure.
-This is so that they are able to comment constructively on the performance of the service without prejudice.
+This is so that they can comment constructively on the performance of the service without prejudice.

 Organisational management should also consider whether an AE is sufficiently independent of direct benefits from the sale of additional services; whether these be physical measures or inspection and testing services.
-AE services are provided in a commercial environment and very few individuals, if any, can claim absolute independence.
+AE services are provided in a commercial environment and very few individuals can claim absolute independence.